KlipperScreen/KlipperScreen/docs/Developers.md

     logging.info("example add-on starting")
 ```

-This exists because `process_update` only reaches the panel currently on
-screen.
-An add-on that needs to notice something while the user is looking at
-a different panel, or before any of its own panels has been opened, has
-nowhere else to run.

-Notes:
+* `init` runs before Moonraker connects, so `screen.printer` and the websocket
+  are still `None`.
+Register what you need and act on the first update; do not
+  query the printer here.

-* Files beginning with `_` are skipped.
+* Names beginning with `_` are skipped.
-* Modules are loaded by path under a private name, so an add-on called
+* Imported under a private `ks_addons` package, so `addons/json.py` cannot
-  `json.py` does not shadow the standard library.
+  shadow the standard library.
+* Every add-on that loads is named in the notification panel.
+One that raises
-* An add-on that raises is logged and skipped.
-It cannot stop KlipperScreen
+  is logged, skipped, and named in an error popup; it cannot stop KlipperScreen
-  from starting.
+  starting.
-* `addons/` is inside the KlipperScreen directory rather than the config
+* `addons/` sits here rather than in the config directory, which is writable
-  directory, which is writable through Moonraker's file manager.
+  through Moonraker's file manager.
+It is gitignored, so an update recovering
+  with `git clean -fd` does not delete it.
+* The setting lives in `KlipperScreen.conf`, outside this repository, so it
+  survives updates.